 Fourth Grade Trip: The Fourth Grade spends two nights and three days enjoying Outdoor Education at Camp Orkila on Orcas Island.

-Fundraisers: We have one fundraiser at View Ridge, the Otter Fund.
+Fundraisers: We have one fundraiser at View Ridge, the Otter FUNd.

 How does PTA fundraising help View Ridge Elementary?

 There are several ways fundraising supports our classrooms and community.
-The Annual Appeal is unique in that it raises money that goes directly to our classrooms by adding funds to our school’s budget, as well as supports the PTA’s operating budget.
+The Otter FUNd is unique in that it raises money that goes directly to our classrooms by adding funds to our school’s budget, as well as supports the PTA’s operating budget.
 The operating budget covers expenses from our community builders, like Boo Ridge, Science Night, the Ice Cream Social, and Arts Night, enrichment assemblies, like Pacific Science center assemblies, Chinese New Year celebration and the Harmony run, as well as Family Support, which helps our families in need.
 Fundraisers also help to provide grants to all teachers and specialist to supplement their classroom supplies budgets.
 Additionally, administrative costs like copies and PTA insurance are funded.

 General Meetings: The View Ridge PTA hosts two General Meetings per year, one in the fall and one in the spring.
 The meeting includes general PTA business.